inkstitch/inkstitch/_pages/en/upcoming.md

   * Fix: don't fail on invalid glyphs, but ignore them
   * Fix: don't fail but ignore auto-route if font author defined it for a fill font (just in case the author didn't finish to convert all glyphs but wants to test the new font).

+### Preferences
+  * It is now possible to set default values for the minimum stitch length and the minimum jump stitch length
+  * Define cache size

 ### Print PDF
   * New view: full page pattern